garrandall/popular-music-data/tracks/no-chemise-please-gerry-granahan.md

 I couldn't tell the front from the back
 "Cause she was wearin' a sack dress
 Whew what a mess!
-The last time I saw her, man what a shape!!
+The last time I saw her, man what a shape!
 And now she's got a shape like an egg!
 No chemise, please, not for me, please
-Well you can take back the sack, leave it hangin' on the rack And bring a sweater back!!
+Well you can take back the sack, leave it hangin' on the rack And bring a sweater back!
 When we arrived at the hop
 We started in doin' the stroll
 I told her I wanted to stop
 But she wanted rock and roll
 I told her forty times and it really was a crime
-I was talkin' to the back of her head!!
+I was talkin' to the back of her head!
 No chemise, please, not for me, please
-Well you can take back the sack, leave it hangin' on the rack And bring a sweater back!!---yeah
+Well you can take back the sack, leave it hangin' on the rack And bring a sweater back!---yeah
 (instrumental interlude)
 Sure would like to find the creator
 Who covered up my baby in this tent